mm80843/T3.5/docs/bp_6.md

 ### Problems to solve

-People who are in the building are healthy and comply with health safety measures adopted.
-Indoor air quality is always adequate to prevent virus transmission.
-Occupancy levels can be limited at a satisfying level when necessary to allow for social distances and lowering transmission risk.
+The people who are in the building are healthy and comply with the health protection measures taken.
+Indoor air quality is always adequate to prevent the transmission of viruses.
+Occupancy can be limited to satisfactory levels, if necessary, to allow social distances and reduce the risk of transmission.

 ### Value proposition